roguesupport/FreeContributor/README.md

 ```

-FreeContributor has some scripts, such as, exporting [uBlock Origin](https://github.com/gorhill/uBlock)/[uMatrix](https://github.com/gorhill/uMatrix) rules to various formats: hosts, dnsmasq, pdnsd and unbound.
+FreeContributor comes with some scripts, such as exporting [uBlock Origin](https://github.com/gorhill/uBlock)/[uMatrix](https://github.com/gorhill/uMatrix) rules to various formats: hosts, dnsmasq, pdnsd and unbound.

 ## Sources

 FreeContributor downloads external files; each has its own license, detailed in the list below.
+Thanks to the people working hard to maintain the filter lists below that FreeContributor is using.

+**You can also contribute with your own lists**, see [CONTRIBUTING](https://github.com/tbds/FreeContributor/blob/master/CONTRIBUTING.md).

 | URL                                                                              | License |